oam-dev/rudr/docs/concepts/traits.md

               ephemeral: false
 ```

 In the Kubernetes implementation of OAM, a Persistent Volume Claim (PVC) is used to satisfy the non-ephemeral case.
-However, by default Scylla does not create this PVC automatically.
+However, by default Rudr does not create this PVC automatically.
 A trait must be applied that will indicate how the PVC is created:

 ```yaml
 apiVersion: core.oam.dev/v1alpha1